Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/set-up-validator.md

    :::{admonition} Get tokens
    :class: tip
-   In order for Terrad to recognize a wallet address it must contain tokens.
-For the testnet, use [the faucet](https://faucet.terra.money/) to send Luna to your wallet.
+   In order for Daodiseod to recognize a wallet address it must contain tokens.
+For the testnet, use [the faucet](https://faucet.daodiseo.money/) to send Luna to your wallet.
 If you are on mainnet, send funds from an existing wallet.
 1-3 luna are sufficient for most setup processes.
    :::

 To create the validator and initialize it with a self-delegation, run the following command. `key-name` is the name of the private key that is used to sign transactions.